Skip to content

 • Removed buttons — individual buttons that should be hidden.

-• Extra plugins — opt-in features like subscript/superscript.
+• Extra plugins — opt-in features like subscript/superscript and show blocks.

 • Default table class — a CSS class automatically applied to new tables.